About me

 Research trajectory

-My academic training began at Hokkaido University, where I completed my PhD in Life Science.
-During my doctoral and master’s research, I investigated the evolution and function of white dot plumage patterns in estrildid finches, combining behavioural experiments with comparative analyses.
+I completed my master’s and doctoral training at Hokkaido University, where I worked under the supervision of Prof. Masayo Soma and received my PhD in Life Science.
+During my master’s and doctoral research, I investigated the evolution and function of white dot plumage patterns in estrildid finches, combining behavioural experiments with comparative analyses.

 Since then, my research has gradually expanded from trait-specific questions to broader, synthesis-based approaches.
 Through postdoctoral and visiting researcher positions in Japan, Australia, and Canada, I have increasingly focused on phylogenetic comparative methods and meta-analytic approaches to understand how ecological and evolutionary processes shape behavioural and morphological diversity across species.